CMPSC-580-Allegheny-College-Spring-2024/exemplarproject-hayleepierce/README.md

 ### Pickle

 [_Pickle_](https://docs.python.org/3/library/pickle.html) is a Python module that allows for the serializing and de-serializing of a Python object structure.
 The use of this module would allow the corpus to be serialized after it is developed and then de-serialized for reuse.
 This would remove the need to re-develop the corpus for each of the searches the user inputs; as a result, decreasing the amount of time and processing required for each search.
+This would also allow the size of the corpus to be significantly increased.

 ### Sentiment Analysis